Selling a House During Divorce in California–How-to Guide

 Finally, if remaining in your home until your children move out is a priority, one of you can buy the other out – or you can continue owning the home together in the interim.
 According to our experience, co-ownership agreements can effectively maintain stability for the children while ensuring both parties’ interests are protected.

-Selling a house in divorce situations can make a complicated legal matter that much more so.
+Selling your house during divorce can make a complicated legal matter that much more so.
 You can sell your house during a divorce, but family law in California is clear, and it requires you to obtain the court’s permission before selling your home.

 Can I sell my house during a divorce?